Skip to content

 Fields:

-• enabled (bool): Enable post-processing.
+• enabled (bool): Enable post-processors in the extraction pipeline.
 Default: True

 ImagePreprocessingConfig

-Image preprocessing configuration for OCR.
+Image preprocessing configuration for OCR (used with TesseractConfig.preprocessing).

 Fields: